SNIA/reanimator-strace/README.md

 2. Clone this repository and run [`dist/build-syscall-replayer.sh`](dist/build-syscall-replayer.sh).
 This will place build files in the current directory under `build/` and install Lintel, DataSeries, tcmalloc, strace2ds-library, and fsl-strace under `syscall_replayer_release/`.

     - The script will install include files and libraries under `/usr/local/` if invoked with `build-syscall-replayer.sh --install`.
+If installed this way, the fsl-strace binary will remain in the build folder so as not to conflict with the strace binary pre-installed on many systems.

 ### Manual Build